Data sources

 Parser layer

 The XBRL parsing that turns EDINET's CSV dumps into typed structured data is handled by edinet-tools, an MIT-licensed Python library, developed and maintained as a separate open-source project. pip install edinet-tools gives you the same parsers Japan Finsight uses internally, by design.
-The substrate is verifiable, not a black box.

 Companion projects